 - Wing Sauce: I use Frank’s Buffalo Wing Sauce, but you can use whatever hot wing sauce you like.

 - Set Up Your Breading Ingredients.
-First, you’ll need to set out your breading items so that you can bread the avocado slices correctly.
-First, whisk together the cornstarch (or flour), chili powder, salt, and pepper in a shallow dish.
+First, mix the cornstarch (or flour), chili powder, salt, and pepper in a shallow dish.
 Next, whisk the eggs in a second shallow dish.
 And finally, pour the pork rind crumbs (or regular panko crumbs) into a third shallow dish.
-Ready!

 - Slice the Avocados.
-On a cutting board, cut your avocados in half, by making a circular cut to the pit, all the way around the avocado from top to bottom.
+Cut the avocados in half by making a circular cut to the pit, all the way around the avocado from top to bottom.
 Twist and pull the halves apart.
 Remove the pit from the avocado halves, as well as the peel.
-Finally, cut each half into long, half-inch-thin slices, from top to bottom.
+Finally, cut each half into long, half-inch-thin slices from top to bottom.
 You should get four to five slices per avocado half, depending on the size of the avocado.

 - Bread the Avocado Slices.
 Dredge each avocado slice in the cornstarch mixture, coating it on all sides.
 Gently shake off any excess, and dip the slice into the beaten egg.
-Make sure to coat it well!
 Lift the slice and let the excess egg fall back into the dish.
 Finally, dip the slice into the crumbs, turning to coat and gently pressing the crumbs into the avocado to help them stick.
-This gets a little sticky, but it’s totally worth it! 😋 Repeat with all of the slices.
-You can lay the breaded slices on a sheet of parchment as you go.
+Repeat with all of the slices.
+You can lay the breaded pieces on a sheet of parchment as you go.

 - Air-Fry the First Batch of Avocado Slices.
-Spray the basket of your air fryer lightly with nonstick cooking spray (not aerosol cooking spray).
-Arrange a single layer of avocado fries in the basket, not touching each other, and then spritz the slices with cooking spray (again, not aerosol spray).
+Spray the basket of your air fryer lightly with nonstick cooking spray.
+Arrange a single layer of avocado fries in the basket, not touching each other, and then spritz the slices with cooking spray.
 Set the air fryer to 400˚F, and once it is preheated, air-fry the avocado slices for about 4 minutes.
-Turn them over on their sides, spritz with cooking spray again, and cook for three more minutes, or until golden-brown.
+Turn them over on their sides, spritz them with cooking spray again, and cook for 3 more minutes or until golden-brown.

 - Air-Fry the Remaining Batches and Make the Dip.
 Repeat this process with the remaining batches of fries until they are all cooked.
 While the fries are cooking, mix together the ranch and buffalo sauce in a dipping bowl.